mlippert/vim-dotfiles/README.md

 - [vim-jsdoc plugin][vim-jsdoc]
 - [fugitive article][fugitive] : I've read the article, and for now anyway, I don't think I need this plugin.
 - [vim-markdown plugin][vim-markdown]
+- [TagmaBufMgr][] : I want a visual list of buffers that I can use to close buffers, this may work, not sure if I'd replace lustyjuggler since that's working pretty well for me.

 ### syntax files ###
 - [vim-javascript][js-syntax-j] by jelera